Tea Tasting Journal

 Mao Feng Green Tea (毛峰 - máo fēng)

-Mao Feng green tea is produced Anhui province of China, typically near Huangshan (yellow mountain).
-It is one of the most well-known green tea variety in China. 毛峰 (mao feng) can be translated as fur peak, which refers to the tiny white hair on the tea leaves.
+Maofeng is one of the most well-known green tea variety in China.
+The Mao Feng varietal apparently was first introduced around 1875 by Xie Yuda Tea House.
+It made its way to Shanghai and the British merchants praised its taste. 毛峰 (mao feng) can be translated as fur peak, which refers to the tiny white hair on the tea leaves.

 The taste is grassy and nutty and reminds me of Long Jing green tea.
 There is also a noticeable hint of sweet potato.
 I read online that maofeng is incredibly forgiving and can be brewed forever without becoming astringent and bitter.
 This was definitely not the case for the ones I bought.
 I think I would prefer a lighter brew.
 I will add less leaves next time.